bugfender/bugfender-maui/README.md

 * Download the latest version of the [iOS SDK from GitHub](https://github.com/bugfender/BugfenderSDK-iOS).
 * Rename `BugfenderSDK.framework/BugfenderSDK` to `libBugfenderSDK.a` and copy it to `BugfenderBinding.iOS`
 * Update `BugfenderBinding.iOS/ApiDefinition.cs` by using [Objective Sharpie](https://developer.xamarin.com/guides/cross-platform/macios/binding/objective-sharpie/).
 Manually check which are the methods updated and merge them.
+For reference, the invocation looks something like this: `sharpie bind BugfenderSDK.framework/Headers/BugfenderSDK.h -scope BugfenderSDK.framework/Headers/ -sdk iphoneos12.1`

 ### Updating Android